New Search

 2

-Empathy First — A Modern Approach to Conducting Not-for-Profit Layoffs with Empathy
+Empathy First: A Modern Guide to Nonprofit Layoffs

 Layoffs are never easy.
 For not-for-profits (NFPs), where mission-driven cultures and tight-knit teams are the norm, the impact of workforce reductions can feel even more personal.
-Yet in times of economic uncertainty, funding changes, or strategic realignment, reductions in force (RIFs) may be unavoidable.
-Although consideration for the necessary legal concerns related to a layoff […]
+Although consideration for the necessary legal concerns related to a layoff is necessary, conducting a layoff with empathy and safeguarding your organization’s reputation and honoring the people behind the positions is equally important.

 5